tfpf/pysorteddict/docs/index.rst

 pysorteddict
 ============

-Provides ``SortedDict``, which is a Python sorted dictionary: a Python dictionary in which the keys are always in ascending order.
+Enriches Python with ``SortedDict``, a sorted dictionary: a dictionary in which the keys are always in ascending order.

 pysorteddict is implemented entirely in C++. ``SortedDict`` provides a Python interface to ``std::map``.